Billy Bridges

-Billy Bridges (born 22 March 1984) is a Canadian ice sledge hockey and wheelchair basketball player.
+Billy Bridges (born 22 March 1984) is a Canadian ice sledge hockey, wheelchair basketball, and wheelchair curling player.
 Born in Summerside, he has spina bifida.
 On July 1, 2011, Bridges married former Olympic women's ice hockey player Sami Jo Small.
 He competed at the 2022 Winter Paralympics, in Para ice hockey winning a silver medal.

 Life

 He began playing ice sledge hockey in 1997, aged 12, for the Kitchener Sidewinders.
 Aged 14, he was selected for Canada's national team, the youngest player ever to be picked.
 He has World Championship golds from 2000, 2008, 2013 and 2017 and Paralympic gold from 2006, where he was picked for the All-Star Team.

 As well as ice sledge hockey, he has a career as a wheelchair basketball player, including seven Canadian titles with Team Ontario.
 In 2001, he also competed at the Junior World Championships, and in 2005 was selected as the team's most valuable player (MVP).
+Bridges was also the skip of Team Manitoba at the 2026 Canadian Wheelchair Curling Championship, finishing in 10th place with a 2–6 record.

 He completed at the 2019 World Para Ice Hockey Championships, and 2021 World Para Ice Hockey Championships, winning silver medals.